 In the course of these various offerings, we often seek to collect from you various forms of personal information.
-Examples of the types of personally identifiable information that may be collected at these pages include: name, e-mail address, IP address, language preferences, browser type and related environment.
+Examples of the types of personally identifiable information that may be collected on these pages include name, e-mail address, IP address, language preferences, browser type, and related environment.

 At certain parts of some of our sites, only persons who provide us with the requested personally identifiable information will be able to participate in the site’s activities and offerings.

-This information is purely used to analyze, administer content and protect other visitors of the site.
+This information is purely used to analyze, administer content and protect other visitors to the site.
 Most importantly, any recorded IP addresses are not linked to personally identifiable information.

 How We Use the Information

 We may use the information you provide about yourself to fulfill your requests for the content, to respond to your inquiries, enforce the legal terms that govern your use of our sites, and/or for the purposes for which you provided the information.

 We sometimes use this information to communicate with you, such as when we make changes to our agreements, to fulfill a request by you for content, or to contact you about your account with us.

 The information we collect in connection with our content is used to provide an interactive experience.
 We use this information to facilitate participation in communications.

 If you choose to submit content for publication (e.g., comments sent to us, a posting to a blog, or a video), we may publish your screen name and other information you have provided to us.